Share/Learn

 Conditions

-• Is there a cycle time within which this task must be completed?
+• Is there a time period within which this task must be completed?

 • Where or when may this task be done (settings, contexts)?